MuneelRaza/MuneelRaza/README.md

 - ⚡ Fun fact: ...
 -->
 ### About Me
 I am currently a Computer Science Student at Namal University with deep interest in Data Science and Machine Learning.
 I started my programming career three years back with Python.
-I studied courses like Fundamental Programming, Object Oriented Programming, Data Structures, Analysis of Algorithms, Artificial Intelligence and Machine Learning.
+I studied courses like Fundamental Programming, Object Oriented Programming, Data Structures, Analysis of Algorithms, Artificial Intelligence and Machine Learning.Throughout this journey, I worked on multiple projects.
+I am also expanding my knowledge with coursera through different certifications and specializations.